 Preparing the bones

 You can use any animal bones you have.
-In the past I have use, chicken bones, elk bones, deer bones, and turkey bones.
-Pictured below are the turkey bones I used from this Fried Turkey Thigh recipe.
+In the past I have made bone broth using, chicken bones, beef bones, elk bones, deer bones, and turkey bones.

-TIP: If your bones are raw, like mine were, this is a crucial step for your bone broth to turn out tasting good.
 When my husband killed the Elk in Colorado, we had a lot of bones.
 I didn’t want to just toss them so I had him cut them to size for our instant pot and got to work.
-Well, after all my efforts, the broth tasted absolutely disgusting.
-I had forgotten to roast them first and the flavor reflected that.
-So don’t make my mistake if you are working with raw bones, take this extra 30 minutes so that it will be enjoyable.

 - Turn your oven to 450℉